Single binary.

 Measured, not marketing.

-Every figure measured on real hardware under real load.
-Not synthetic, not modeled.
-The benchmark suite ships with the source and is fully reproducible.
+fail2zig's figures are measured on real hardware under real load — the benchmark suite ships with the source and is reproducible.
+Competitor figures are approximate, shown for order-of-magnitude context.

 Parse throughput · auth.log